 The mission of the editorial board is to enrich campus dialogue by offering thoughtful opinions on a variety of issues; to hold students, faculty and administrators publicly accountable for their statements and actions; and to help students sharpen their journalistic and writing skills.
 Board members must show a breadth and depth of knowledge, experiences and perspectives to contribute to the board’s discussions of five editorials each week.
 The unsigned editorials are written anonymously by one voting member and based on the consensus of the board’s discussion.

 In an effort to be transparent, the names and brief biographies of the Board’s chairperson and current members are posted below.

 Alan Ko, Editorial Board Chair/Editor.
-Alan is a Trinity junior and currently serves as the co-chair of the Editorial Board for the 113th volume of The Chronicle.
+Alan is a Trinity senior and currently serves as the co-chair of the Editorial Board for the 114th volume of The Chronicle.
 He is a history major and hails from northern New Jersey.
-Other than serving on the Editorial Board, he is a reserve foilist on Duke’s fencing team, and works the service desk at Perkins Library.
+Other than serving on the Editorial Board, he is a reserve foilist on Duke’s fencing team, works the service desk at Perkins Library, and serves as a research assistant for the Sanford School's Rutherfurd Living History Project.
 In his free time, he enjoys listening to vintage tunes on his Spotify and surfing the web for potential editorial topics.

 Likhitha Butchireddygari, ex-officio non-voting member.
-Likhitha is a Trinity junior from Maryland.
-She serves as the current Editor-in-Chief for the 113th of The Chronicle.
+Likhitha is a Trinity senior from Maryland.
+She served as the current Editor-in-Chief for the 113th of The Chronicle.